cp2923/List-based-on-avlTree/README.md

 # List-based-on-avlTree
-I Implement a list based on avlTree.
+I Implement a list based on avlTree with several test case.

 Since the four kind of rotations won't change the sequence of the tree under In-Order Traversal, I can take the order of In-Order Traversal as the order of my list.